These guides are AI-generated educational summaries — not legal or medical advice.

 Not disclosing all symptoms - particularly syncope, dizziness, and fatigue - because they seem unrelated

-Why: Syncope, dizziness, and fatigue are specifically listed in the 38 CFR - 4.104 rating criteria alongside angina and dyspnea.
+Syncope, dizziness, and fatigue are specifically listed in the 38 CFR - 4.104 rating criteria alongside angina and dyspnea.
 Veterans sometimes fail to mention these symptoms, assuming chest symptoms are the only relevant ones.
 Omitting them may prevent the examiner from checking the applicable DBQ boxes.

-Do this instead: Before the exam, review all your symptoms and prepare to discuss each one: dyspnea, fatigue, angina, dizziness, and syncope.
+Instead: Before the exam, review all your symptoms and prepare to discuss each one: dyspnea, fatigue, angina, dizziness, and syncope.
 Even if a symptom seems minor or infrequent, report it accurately so the examiner can document it on the DBQ.

 Impact: All rating levels